Date of Last Revision: Nov. 18, 2018.

 A privacy breach includes:

-A privacy breach excludes:
+A privacy breach or incident excludes:

 The Chief Privacy Officer (CPO) at Caredove is responsible for leading the design and operation of the Agency’s privacy program, including putting processes, practices and tools in place to manage, investigate and remediate privacy incidents or breaches.
-The CPO is also responsible for handling the end-to end privacy breach management efforts.
+The CPO is also responsible for handling the end-to-end privacy breach management efforts.

 The CPO is considered the ultimate authority for interpreting, implementing, enforcing and maintaining this Policy.
 Where a privacy incident or breach is intentional or the result of negligent work practices, disciplinary action will be taken up to and including termination of employment.